2003, 2004 and 2006

-In 1999, I was recruited by a head hunter (Dorothy Drummer & Associates), to move from Dallas to South Texas to work with the Caesar Kleberg Wildlife Research Institute to coordinate (full-time), a $15,000,000 capital and endowment campaign chaired by Stuart W. Stedman of the Stedman West Foundation of Houston, helping him to reach $11,000,000 by the conclusion of my three-year tenure.
+In 1999, I was recruited by a headhunter to move from Dallas to South Texas to work with the Caesar Kleberg Wildlife Research Institute to coordinate (full-time), a $15,000,000 capital and endowment campaign chaired by Stuart W. Stedman of the Stedman West Foundation of Houston, helping him to reach $11,000,000 by the conclusion of my three-year tenure.
 CKWRI was only 25% supported by Texas A&M University at the time (the remainder being provided by private sources), and hence, CKWRI did not defer to, nor coordinate with the advancement and campus foundation offices.

 While at CKWRI, I also helped found South Texas Natives, a native plant development project initiated by Caroline Alexander Forgason of the King Ranch Family, and subsequently co-chaired by Will Harte and Katharine Armstrong Love.
 I worked with, and helped secure $1,200,000 in start-up funding from the Alexander, Bass, Harte, Martin, McColl, and other generous families for that project alone.

 I also provided fundraising support to 15 faculty members and helped secure several hundred thousand dollars in research funding for a variety of wildlife projects.
-This nonprofit had little visibility when I began work, but because of its excellent reputation, they were able to ramp-up private-sector fundraising with a little “elbow grease.”
-I worked full-time and commuted each day to Kingsville from my home in Corpus Christi for just over three years.
+This nonprofit had relatively little visibility when I began work, but because of its excellent reputation, we were able to ramp-up private-sector fundraising with a little “elbow grease.”
+I worked full-time and drove each day across the farm fields for an hour to Kingsville from my home on the shoreline of Corpus Christi for three years and three months.

-Before completing my tenure at CKWRI, I split-off to work with King Ranch, Inc. Chairman James H. Clement, Jr. to help him establish the King Ranch Institute for Ranch Management, assisting him in raising $4,300,000 in endowment funds to launch the program.
+Before completing my tenure at CKWRI, I split-off to work for three months with King Ranch, Inc. Chairman James H. Clement, Jr. to help him establish the King Ranch Institute for Ranch Management, assisting him in raising $4,300,000 in endowment funds to launch the program.

 One of my proudest achievements was personally requesting from the Chancellor and his investment team at Texas A&M-College Station that KRIRM endowment gifts be invested in the Permanent University Fund (PUF), rather than independently via private sources.
 When the global economic crisis hit not long after, the PUF guarantee of steady salaries and benefits regardless of the ups-and-downs of the stock market was a God-send.